 Formerly Chief Scientist, Australian Government

-The Scientists and Mathematicians in Schools project is supported by the Australian Government Department of Education through the Maths and Science Participation program and the Making Career Connections initiative.
+The Scientists and Mathematicians in Schools project is supported by the Australian Government Department of Education and Training through the Maths and Science Participation program.

-The views expressed on this site are those of the author and do not necessarily represent the views of the Australian Government Department of Education.
+The views expressed on this site are those of the author and do not necessarily represent the views of the Australian Government Department of Education and Training.